 I could name other books, naturally, but to my mind these are the absolutely indispensable ones.

 One of the goals of my own books, for that matter, has been to get people up to speed on various topics as quickly and with as little exertion on their part as possible.
-Rollback, my most recent title, covers a very wide range of topics and replies to the most common objections to the free society.
+Rollback, from 2011, covers a very wide range of topics and replies to the most common objections to the free society.
 I was delighted to hear a student tell me just the other day, “I realized as I was reading this book that it would help me win debates.”
 That was part of the idea, for sure.
 I tried to do the same thing in some of my other titles, like The Politically Incorrect Guide to American History, 33 Questions About American History, Meltdown [on the financial crisis], and Nullification.

 Hope you find these helpful.